 When comparing results with other providers, CQC identifies whether a Trust performed "better", "worse" or "about the same" as the majority of trusts for each question.
-The results were an improvement against the previous year and there were three areas in 2018 where NTW performed better than other trusts to an extent that is not considered to be through chance.
+The results Figure 17: NTW's overall experience of care score 2014 to 2018 were an improvement against the previous year and there were three areas in 2018 where NTW performed better than other trusts to an extent that is not considered to be through chance.
 These related to the following questions: